 These buses are a great choice when traveling only with light luggage.
 The basic ticket is €1.50 and all passes are accepted.

 A taxi from downtown Nice to Travel to Nice-Côte d’Azur Airport will cost around €25 – €35, which is a fair alternative for a small group or family.
 This is especially good value at busy times, when buses may be full, or at odd hours.
 Although the buses allow for free transfers – and the day ticket valid until the end of services – taxis will take travelers door to door and are easier when transporting luggage.
-Taxi2Airport and My Driver give online quotations for private airport transfers without first requiring personal details or flight numbers.
+Taxi2Airport and gives online quotations for private airport transfers without first requiring personal details or flight numbers.

 - Public Transportation to Nice-Côte d’Azur Airport (NCE)